The SVIP is funded entirely by the participating tech companies.

 All applications and resumes/CVs MUST be submitted in English.
 Applications and resumes submitted in any other language will not be considered.

-The SVIP will organise J-1 intern or trainee visas for all SVIP participants.
+The SVIP will organise US J-1 intern or trainee category visas for all SVIP participants.
 This process begins in May of each year, approximately 4 months before you are due to travel to the US.

 Yes!
-SVIP participants receive a salary of $80,000.
+SVIP participants receive a minimum salary of $80,000.

-In addition to the full-time role in the company's engineering team, SVIP participants commit to one weekend a month for 'Meet the Entrepreneur' and 'Hackathon' events.
-There are also occasional social events and larger formal events such as the SVIP Xmas party and SVIP summer party.
+In addition to the full-time role in the company's engineering team, SVIP participants commit to one weekend a month for Meet the Entrepreneur and Hackathon events.
+There are also occasional social events as well as larger formal events such as The SVIP Xmas Party and The SVIP Summer Party.